 Use our compare programs feature to see differences and similarities easily and find the right option for your career goals.

-Pursue your passion for collecting and preparing evidence for computer crimes such as fraud, child pornography and cyber espionage with courses that emphasize a comprehensive understanding of the forensic tools and techniques used to investigate and analyze network-related incidents and preserve digital evidence.
+Pursue your passion for collecting and preparing evidence for computer crimes such as fraud, ransomware and cyber espionage with courses that emphasize a comprehensive understanding of the forensic tools and techniques used to investigate and analyze network-related incidents and preserve digital evidence.

-Taking the next step in your cybersecurity career with Utica College is simple.
+Taking the next step in your cybersecurity career with Utica University is simple.
 Previous cybersecurity work experience is recommended but not required.
 To apply, you’ll need:

 - Completed application

-- Bachelor’s degree with a minimum GPA of 3.0
+- Bachelor’s degree in cybersecurity or a related field with a minimum GPA of 3.0.*

 - Two letters of recommendation